deabocina/simplify/README.md

 - **React, Vite and TypeScript:** The app is developed using modern web technologies like React (for UI components), Vite (for a fast development environment) and TypeScript (for type safety and better code maintenance).

-- **Data Persistence:** All tasks and lists are stored in Firebase’s NoSQL database, ensuring that data is securely saved and can be easily retrieved across devices.
+- **User Authentication:** With Firebase Authentication, users can securely sign in, ensuring that their tasks and lists are private and accessible only to them.

 - **Task and List Management:** Users can create, rename and delete task lists to keep their to-dos organized.
 Each list can contain tasks that users can easily create, rename or delete as well.

+- **Task Sorting:** Users can sort their lists by colour, allowing for customised organisation and a more visually appealing experience.

+- **Start Date and Time:** Users can set a start date for each task, and optionally, they can also specify the exact start time for more precise scheduling.

+- **Confetti Effect:** When all tasks are completed, users will be rewarded with a celebratory confetti effect, adding a fun touch to task completion.

 - **Responsive Design:** The application is fully responsive, ensuring optimal performance and display on various devices including desktops, tablets and mobile phones.

-- **Real-Time Synchronization:** Any changes made to tasks or lists are instantly reflected, ensuring real-time updates.

-- **User Authentication:** With Firebase Authentication, users can securely sign in, ensuring that their tasks and lists are private and accessible only to them.